Outdoor Program Staff

 - Hannah Young

-Erika Connelly graduated from Community School in 2003 and returned to the school in 2008 as a member of the Middle School faculty.
+Erika Connelly graduated from Sun Valley Community School in 2003 and returned to the school in 2008 as a member of the Middle School faculty.
 She currently teaches Middle School P.E., serves as a member of the Eighth Grade Team, and coaches girls' soccer.
 She has been a leader for both Middle and Upper School trips and is also an Outdoor Leadership Academy advisor.
 Erika loves working with students in both divisions and recognizes how special it is to be able to experience all of the school’s outdoor trips as a student and a teacher.
 Erika likes to spend summers in Stanley, where she has worked as a river guide for White Otter Adventures.
 She has completed Wilderness First Aid and CPR certification courses and is an AIARE Level 1 Avalanche practitioner.

-Annie DeAngelo initially joined Community School as a Teacher Training Academy intern in 2013 and currently teaches math and science as a member of the Seventh Grade Team and also leads a STREAM class.
+Annie DeAngelo initially joined Sun Valley Community School as a Teacher Training Academy intern in 2013 and currently teaches math and science as a member of the Seventh Grade Team and also leads a STREAM class.
 Annie also serves as an Outdoor Leadership Academy advisor and as the Middle School Sustainability Coordinator.

 Annie holds a BA from Harvard University in Government, with a minor in Environmental Science and Public Policy.

-In choosing to teach at Community School, Annie was drawn to the school's intentional focus on community and to the Outdoor Program and Outdoor Leadership Academy.
+In choosing to teach at Sun Valley Community School, Annie was drawn to the school's intentional focus on community and to the Outdoor Program and Outdoor Leadership Academy.
 In her daily work, Annie says she is "inspired by the people I spend my days with.
 The school is a collection of learners, teachers, outdoors people, family members, community members, athletes, artists, and environmentalists who make each day dynamic and meaningful."

 When she's not teaching, Annie loves to backcountry ski and spend time in the outdoors.

-Naomi Goldberg joined Community School in 2006 and currently teaches eighth grade humanities, serves as Middle School humanities department head, is faculty advisor to the Middle School yearbook, and coordinates all community service programming in Middle School.
+Naomi Goldberg joined Sun Valley Community School in 2006 and currently teaches eighth grade humanities, serves as Middle School humanities department head, is faculty advisor to the Middle School yearbook, and coordinates all community service programming in Middle School.

 Naomi holds a BA from Duke University in psychology and English and is pursuing a master's degree in curriculum and instruction from University of Scranton.

-With prior experience as an outdoor trip leader, Naomi was initially attracted to Community School by the Outdoor Program.
+With prior experience as an outdoor trip leader, Naomi was initially attracted to Sun Valley Community School by the Outdoor Program.
 "I knew that any school that believed in the value of taking students into the backcountry three or four times a year would be in line with my philosophical beliefs about teaching and learning," she says.
 Since joining the school as a faculty member, she has consistently seen the value of outdoor experiences in building meaningful relationships that enhance learning and has also come to appreciate the team/theme model of teaching in the Middle School.
 The team approach, she notes, "allows us to integrate all subject areas the way that students will encounter them in the 'real world."

 When she's not teaching, Naomi can be found skate skiing in the winter, mountain biking in the summer, or camping with friends and family.
 "I also love to read and share books with students, colleagues, and friends," she says.

-Phil Huss joined Community School in 2000.
+Phil Huss joined Sun Valley Community School in 2000.
 He currently teaches Upper School English courses, serves as Upper School Teaching and Learning Coordinator, and coaches tennis.
 He has also served as English Department Head, Summer School Director, and Upper School Head.
 Phil currently leads Fall Campout (with lots of fly rods going to the high mountain lakes), the ninth grade Salmon River Trip, the tenth grade Backcountry Ski and Snow Cave trip, and the Junior Canyonlands and Solo trips.
 As a member of the Outdoor Leadership Academy staff, Phil teaches a fly-fishing class in the fall term OLA curriculum.
 He has been an ACA Certified Whitewater Kayak Instructor and is currently an AIARE Level 2 Avalanche Safety practitioner, a Wilderness First Responder, and has completed a Drift Boat Guide Course.
 His motto: “if there’s water, fish it.”

-Elliot Jacobs joined Community School in 2009 as a member of the sixth grade team and is currently teaching Upper School English.
+Elliot Jacobs joined Sun Valley Community School in 2009 as a member of the sixth grade team and is currently teaching Upper School English.
 He grew up in Washington state, graduated from Bowdoin College in Maine, and completed his master’s degree in English at the University of Montana.
 In his spare time, Elliot enjoys whitewater kayaking, running, listening to music, reading books, and sliding on Idaho’s mountains and dance floors.
 As member of the Outdoor Leadership Academy team, Elliot is certified as a Wilderness First Responder, Swiftwater Rescue Instructor, and Whitewater Kayak Instructor and is an AIARE Level 2 Avalanche practitioner.
 His favorite places to paddle in Idaho are the Middle Fork of the Salmon River and our local Malad River.
-He has completed the first-known Tandem Kayak Descent from Community School’s campus to his house in Hailey, where he lives with his wife, Kate, daughter Cecily, and cat, Monster.
+He has completed the first-known Tandem Kayak Descent from the school's campus to his house in Hailey, where he lives with his wife, Kate, daughter Cecily, and cat, Monster.